Timstar59/movie_project/README.md

 ![connection_string](images/dadatbase.png)
 As you can see my connection string is hidden if this case and I pushed into GitHub anyone would have been able to work out the location of my db and my username and password.
 To counter this I used the os getenv method, which hides confidential code.
 Then all I have to do is export my 'DATABASE_URI' and my 'SECRET_KEY' then the db is more secure.
 # Testing
-Testing was an essential part of the app, this made sure that the app was running the way it is intended.
-However, this is the side of the project I encountered a lot of errors with so the testing was not at a place I would have liked.
+Testing was an essential part of the app, to see if was working as inteneded.my goal was to test the create,delete and read However, this is the side of the project I encountered a lot of errors with so the testing was not at a place I would have liked.
 Under the revision, the testing had breadcrumbs leading to the start of the project.

 Aligned with the Trello board and time I had left the decision was to try and reach the MVP of the scope.
 Below is the start of the testing as I was testing to make sure the redirects on each page was working correctly, and showing as intended.